AksharaRgsu2024/Personal-Health-Coach/README.md

 Patients can use this app to describe their symptoms, find their possible conditions and get information on treatments, and recommendations for lifestyle changes and doctor consultations.

 ## Dataset
 This application uses evidence-based health information from MedlinePlus, an open source database of wide range of medical topics from National Library of Medicine. https://medlineplus.gov/healthtopics.html

+## Tech Stack
+- Agent Orchestration: LangGraph
+- Vector database and Graph RAG: Qdrant + Neo4j Knowledge Graph
+- Memory store: Sqlite3
+- LLM models: Ollama and OpenAI
+- Frontend: Streamlit

 ## Vector database and Knowledge graph Setup
+1. **Setup Qdrant instance**
-1. To setup Qdrant instance, Login to Qdrant Cloud at: https://cloud.qdrant.io/ Create a new cluster, named 'medline_topics'
+Login to Qdrant Cloud at: https://cloud.qdrant.io/ Create a new cluster, named 'medline_topics'

-2. Setup a Neo4j instance for the knowledge graph.
+2. **Setup a Neo4j instance for the knowledge graph**
 - Create a Neo4j Aura account if you don't have one, at : https://console.neo4j.io/
 - Login to the console, and create a new free instance.
 - When the instance is created, Aura will show a generated password (username is typically neo4j); copy or download these credentials as a .txt file
 - The instance will move from “creating” to “running” after a short provisioning period

-3. Save environment credentials
+3. **Save environment credentials**
 Create a .env file with the parameters in .env.example file, and replace with your qdrant and Neo4j credentials, and OpenAI API key.
 Note: By default, the Application uses local Ollama server for LLM models for the agents. if you are using a different server, specify the server url in the .env file.